byrokrat/giroapp-mailer-plugin/README.md

 subject: Only sent if there is a commment in donor
 ---
 {{# getComment}}
-    There is a comment, so thing mail will be generated..
+    There is a comment, so this mail will be generated..
 {{/ getComment}}
 ```